avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

     the person who submitted the sequence and/or people who published papers on the sequence.

-xxx

 Q6.
-How many nucleotide sequences from Gammaproteobacteria are there in the NCBI Database?
+How many nucleotide sequences from nematode worms are there in the NCBI Database?

 Q7.
-How many nucleotide sequences for flagellin genes from Gammaproteobacteria are there in the NCBI Database?
+How many nucleotide sequences for collagen genes from nematode worms are there in the NCBI Database?
-    Hint: look at the examples above for cancer-related genes.
+    Hint: look at the examples above for malaria-related genes.

+****

 Q8.
 How many *mRNA sequences* for flagellin genes from Gammaproteobacteria are there in the NCBI Database?
     Hint: look at the notes about the "[PROP]" search tag above.
 Q9.
 How many *protein sequences* for flagellin proteins from Gammaproteobacteria are there in the NCBI database?
 Q10.
 What is the accession number for the *Buchnera aphidicola* chromosomal genome in NCBI?